Registration Is Optional, Not a Condition of Validity

 Failure to register a document with the qualifying health information exchange organization pursuant to this article does not affect the validity of a health care directive.

 A.R.S. § 36-3293(A)This is an important protection.
 The registry exists to make directives easier to find during emergencies.
 It is a tool for accessibility, not a legal prerequisite.
-If you created a properly executed healthcare directive and gave copies to your family and your healthcare agent, that document carries full legal weight.
+If you created a properly executed healthcare directive and gave copies to your family members and your healthcare agent, that document carries full legal weight.

 Revocations Stand on Their Own